Zion Springs wedding ceremony white lantern with green foliage on rustic barrel white pergola

 On average, you should have at least one restroom per 100 people.

-There are generally three options for bathrooms; standard, elegant, and luxury bathrooms.
+There are generally three options for portable restrooms; standard, elegant, and luxury:

 • Single unit, so you might need multiple bathrooms